kaloklee/Interval_surv/README.md

 Initially, two Weibull models are considered for this exercise .
 A standard Weibull model can leverage the built-in Stan functions.
 A Weibull-Gamma model requires customized functions.

 In a follow-up exercise I consider finite mixture models.
 For the Morrison and Schmittlein data at hand, these models are not necessary.
-I nevertheless share what I did as a way to summarize the finite mixture coding for future use.
+I nevertheless share what I did as a way to summarize the finite mixture coding, which may be useful for future use.

 A noteworth point is that in the Stan code's generating quantities block, I consider both parameter uncertainty and process uncertainy.